Alcidespb24/RAG/output.md

 1. Assign a single, unique—

-# (1) HPID to a health plan, provided that the Secretary has adopted a standard under this part.
+(1) HPID to a health plan, provided that the Secretary has adopted a standard under this part.

-(b) If a covered entity uses one or more business associates to conduct standard transactions on its behalf, it must require its business associate(s) to use an HPID to identify a health plan that has an HPID when a covered entity identifies a health plan in a transaction for which the Secretary has adopted a standard under this part.
+# (b) If a covered entity uses one or more business associates to conduct standard transactions on its behalf, it must require its business associate(s) to use an HPID to identify a health plan in a transaction for which the Secretary has adopted a standard under this part.

 # (c) A subhealth plan may obtain an HPID from the Enumeration System.

 # (d) A subhealth plan that is assigned an HPID from the Enumeration System must comply with the requirements that apply to a controlling health plan in paragraphs (a)(2) and (a)(3) of this section.

+41

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text

+# March 2013

 # § 162.514 Other entity identifier.